-- Invasions of Sexual Privacy - Without a person's consent, watching or enabling others to watch that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; - Without a person's consent, making or attempting to make photographs (including videos) or audio recordings, or posting, transmitting or distributing such recorded material depicting that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; or - Using depictions of nudity or sexual activity to extort something of value from a person; or - Threatening to post or share depiction of nudity or sexual activity unless a person takes a particular action. - Sexual intercourse with a person under the age of 18. - Exposing one's genitals in a public place for the purpose of sexual gratification. - Failing to comply with the terms of a no-contact order, a suspension of any length, or any order of exclusion issued under the SVSH Policy. - Engaging in Retaliation.
+- Invasions of Sexual Privacy - Without a person's consent, watching or enabling others to watch that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; - Without a person's consent, making or attempting to make photographs (including videos) or audio recordings, or posting, transmitting or distributing such recorded material depicting that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; - Using depictions of nudity or sexual activity to extort something of value from a person; or - Threatening to post or share depiction of nudity or sexual activity unless a person takes a particular action. - Sexual intercourse with a person under the age of 18. - Exposing one's genitals in a public place for the purpose of sexual gratification. - Failing to comply with the terms of a no-contact order, a suspension of any length, or any order of exclusion issued under the SVSH Policy. - Engaging in Retaliation.
+Retaliation is an adverse action against a person based on their report or other disclosure of alleged Prohibited Conduct to a University employee, or their participation in, refusal to participate in, or assistance with the investigation, reporting, remedial, or disciplinary processes provided for in this Policy.
+An adverse action is conduct that would discourage a reasonable person from reporting Prohibited Conduct or participating in a process provided for in this Policy, such as threats, intimidation, harassment, discrimination and coercion.
+Good faith actions lawfully pursued in response to a report of Prohibited Conduct (such as gathering evidence) are not, without more, retaliation.